Bobby Schiffer. Biography of Bobby Fisher

 ⇒ visiting pages dedicated to the star

-⇒ vote for a star
+⇒voting for a star

-⇒ star commenting
+⇒ commenting on a star

 Biography, life story of Bobby Fischer

-Bobby Fischer (1943-2008) American chess player.
+Bobby Fischer (1943-2008) is a famous American chess player.

 Childhood and youth